Analytic inference with two-way clustering: Inference on scalar expectations

-We first define subsets of $\RP$ on which our test is uniformly valid asymptotically.
-We index relevant objects such as expectation signs or $\Omega_k$ by $P$.
-For any $\tau_P$ that satisfies Equation~\eqref{eq:AHK}, let us define\footnote{Here, at the beginning of Section \ref{ssub:uniform_multiv} and in the proofs, the variables $(U_{ij})_{i,j\ge 0}$ are supposed wlog to be uniformly distributed on $[0,1]$.}
+To introduce these restrictions, we index relevant objects such as expectation signs or $\Omega_k$ by $P$.
+For any $\tau_P$ that satisfies Equation~\eqref{eq:AHK}, let us define\footnote{Here and in the proofs, the variables $(U_{ij})_{i,j\ge 0}$ are supposed wlog to be uniformly distributed on $[0,1]$.}

 We define $\tau_{2P}$ similarly, just replacing $\Omega_{1P}$ and $U_{1,0}=u_1$ by $\Omega_{2P}$ and $U_{0,1}=u_2$.
 For any $m>0$ and $H$ compact subset of $L_2([0,1]^3,\R)$, let us introduce